 Copyright is the single most significant legal issue online.
 As a website operator, you must be mindful of the subject as well as the Digital Millennium Copyright Act of 1998 [“DMCA”].
 Why?
 DMCA compliance is the key to protecting yourself from copyright infringement lawsuits.

 Today, the web is an interactive medium.
 You don’t talk to your target audience.
 You converse with them.
 One achieves this communication by allowing visitors to upload content to your site, such as comments on posts, reviews of products, and participation in discussion areas.

 Where does copyright come into the equation?
 It becomes an issue when looking at the items being linked to or uploaded to your site by visitors.
 Consider Facebook as a classic example.
 Assume you see a funny cartoon image.
 You copy and post it on your Facebook page so all your friends can see it.
 If you do not have permission from the creator of the cartoon image to do so, you have just infringed on their copyright.
 The copyright owner can sue you for monetary damages.

 At this point, you might be thinking copyright infringement happens all the time online.
 You are correct.
 How do large sites such as Facebook, Twitter, and YouTube avoid being buried under an avalanche of copyright lawsuits?
 The answer is the DMCA.

 DMCA Safe Harbor

 In the case of the DMCA, the key provision is section 512(c).
 It provides a website with a safe harbor from copyright infringement liability for the content uploaded by visitors.
-In practical terms, a website cannot be sued for something posted by a visitor.
+In practical terms, a copyright holder cannot sue a site for material posted by a visitor.
 Let’s return to our Facebook example to see how this might work.

 If you allow visitors to your website to post anything, you should be moving to take advantage of the immunity provided under the DMCA.
 It is a free “get out of jail” card on the issue of copyright infringement, so it is money well spent.